a woman and a child playing in a tent

 Under the old adoption rules, once the adoption is final, the child no longer has a parent-child relationship with the birth parents but only with the adoptive parents.
 This is no longer the case.

-Today, one in eight couples is unable to have a baby.
+Today, about one in eight couples is unable to have a baby.
 In modern adoption, the woman placing a child for adoption maintains 100% control over the process and creates a customized adoption plan.
 This includes choosing the family and selecting how many contacts she wants with the family before and after placement.

-What is an Open Verse Closed Adoption?
+What is the Difference Between Open and Closed Adoption?

 In child adoption, there are many options adoptive parent(s) can choose.
 Some women are not interested in knowing or choosing the adoptive parent(s).
 In contrast, other women insist on developing a relationship with the child’s adopted family.